-- 7. Adjust the weld voltage up or down until a satisfactory weld is consistently achieved. - A. When adjusting voltage downward, (e.g. from 100 V to 80 V) it is necessary to turn the power off.
+A. When adjusting voltage downward (e.g. from 100 V to 80) - A. When adjusting voltage downward, (e.g. from 100 V to 80 V) it is necessary to turn the power off.
 Then turn the voltage selector knob counterclockwise, turn the power back on, and increase to the required voltage. - B. To adjust the voltage upwards (increase weld heat), turn the voltage selector knob clockwise in small increments to a higher setting.

-When weld quality is consistently satisfactory, the CD 100 is properly installed and setup.
+When weld quality is consistently satisfactory, the CD 700 is properly installed and setup.